vlOd2/DebianAndroidChroot/INSTRUCTIONS_BASIC.md

 The root user is made a member of all of these while creating a rootfs as well<br>
-The most interesting out of all of these are `aid_inet` and `aid_net_raw`, as they allow an user to create AF_INET/AF_INET6 and raw sockets (i.e make network connections)
+The most interesting out of all of these are `aid_inet` and `aid_net_raw`, as they allow a user to create AF_INET/AF_INET6 and raw sockets (i.e make network connections)